x

 A Warning About Child Safety Kits

-There are a handful of companies out there that will make a child safety kit for you.
-Of course, this requires all the information that you typically use to make your own kit.
-Be very careful about any company you share this information with.
+There are a handful of companies out there that offer children's safety kits as a part of their services.
+Naturally, this requires all the information that you typically use to make your own kit.

 Remember that data is worth a lot of money in this age.
-If a company wants your child's information, even if they are willing to make you a high-quality child safety kit for free, you better be sure they are not planning on selling that information or even your information as part of the service agreement.
+If a company wants your child's information, even if they are willing to make you a high-quality child safety kit for free, you better be sure they are not planning on selling that information (or your own) as part of the service agreement.

 Talk to your Kids About Threats and How to Handle Them

-If you feel like you are losing that connection with your child and they are headed in the wrong direction, the best thing you can do is get help.
-It might be family, therapy, or something else altogether.
-Recruit the big guns.
+So, if you feel like you are losing that connection with your child, and they are headed in the wrong direction, the best thing you can do is seek help.
+That might look like therapy, spiritual counseling, or something else altogether.
+Whatever you do, recruit the big guns.

 Drills for Responding to Emergency with Children

-Though the stats on drug use and suicide are alarming, your kid is much more likely to face Mother Nature's wrath or the wrath of mankind screwing things up.
-Natural and manmade disasters affect many more people all around the world.
+Though the stats on drug use and suicide are alarming, your kids are much more likely to face Mother Nature's wrath—or, failing that, the chaos caused by human error.
+Indeed, natural and manmade disasters are a mainstay of everyday life, all around the world.

-What if, God forbid, something were to happen to you during an emergency?
+But what if, God forbid, something were to happen to you during an emergency?
+Would they be able to see themselves to safety?

-Whether it is tornadoes or a dangerous hurricane, running a shelter-in-place drill will make you better prepared for this kind of emergency.
-To do this drill, you must first identify your shelter-in-place location: a basement or a room in the center of the house.
+Whether your area is prone to tornadoes or hurricanes, running a shelter-in-place drill will help to prepare you for come what may.
+To conduct this drill, you must first identify your shelter-in-place location: a basement or a room in the center of the house.

-During a shelter-in-place drill, you take your entire family to that location and ensure it has everything you need to keep you comfortable for several hours.
-Explain to them that this place is safe and where we go during these threats.
+Once you have done this, take your entire family to that location and ensure it has everything you need to keep you comfortable for several hours.
+Explain to your littles that this place is safe and where we go during these threats.

 Fire Drill